Ian Goldin: Career and research

 Goldin initiated and was vice-chair of the Oxford Martin Commission for Future Generations, which brought together international leaders from government, business, academia, media and civil society to discuss a long-term perspective in international negotiations.
 Chaired by Pascal Lamy, the Commission published its findings in October 2013.

 Goldin is also a founding trustee of the International Center for Future Generations, a think tank that is dedicated to ensuring that future decision-makers and equipped and emerging technologies are harnessed to best serve the interests of humanity.

 Goldin has been a distinguished visiting professor at Sciences Po, Paris and served on the advisory committee of ETH Zurich and the Institute for Sustainable Development and International Relations, Paris.
-He is an honorary trustee of Comic Relief and is chair of the trustees of the Core-Econ initiative to reform the economics curriculum and the teaching of economics.
+He is an honorary trustee of Comic Relief and is chair of the trustees of the Core-Econ initiative to reform the economics curriculum and the teaching of economics..
+He is a founding trustee of the Centre for Future Generations (CFG), a Brussels based think tank.
 He is the writer and presenter of the BBC series 'After the Crash', 'The Pandemic that Changed the World', and documentary: 'Will AI Kill Development?', as well as the BBC Analysis 'the Death of Globalisation?'

 Goldin is the author of 25 books and over 60 journal articles.
-He is one of the co-authors of "Exceptional People: How migration shaped our world and will define our future".
+His most recent books are Terra Incognita: 100 Maps to Survive the Next 100 Years, The Shortest History of Migration, and Age of the City.

 Goldin's book on human migration was published in 2024.
 His article on Why is Productivity Slowing Down? was published in the Journal of Economic Literature in March 2024.